Gun Outfit: History

-The band was formed by guitarists, vocalists, and co-songwriters Dylan Sharp and Caroline Keith in Olympia in 2007.
+The band was formed by guitarists, vocalists, and co-songwriters Dylan Sharp and Carrie Keith in Olympia in 2007.
 The original touring and recording line-up was rounded out by drummer Reuben Storey.
 In 2008 they released their debut EP On The Beach on Los Angeles label Post Present Medium ran by Dean Allen Spunt of No Age.

 Their first full-length album Dim Light was released in 2009 on the same label.
 Their style of playing on these first releases was often compared to Sonic Youth, Beat Happening and bands on SST Records like Hüsker Dü and Dinosaur Jr. due to being noisy guitar rock with a subtle roots twang and mixture of low and high vocals.

 Gun Outfit's second album Possession Sound, also on Post Present Medium, was released in 2010.

 The band's third LP Hard Coming Down was released in 2012.
 By this point a more relaxed sound with elements of folk, country, and psych dominated their music.
 That year they relocated to Los Angeles, and were joined by Adam Payne on bass, with Daniel Swire replacing Storey on drums.

 Gun Outfit signed to North Carolina indie label Paradise of Bachelors, and in 2015 released their fourth album Dream All Over with them.

 In October 2017 their fourth long-player, Out of Range, was released.
 This was recorded with Henry Barnes (Amps for Christ/Man Is the Bastard).